Artisans sweat for France's "Best Worker" prize

 Bakers, chefs, glass-blowers, welders, landscape artists, lingerie makers, even designers of dental prostheses and dog groomers can become "One of the Best Workers of France," a professional diploma now in its 90th year.

-Qualifying tests began late in 2013 and continue in coming months, with a new batch of "Best Workers" to be honoured next February out of an original pool of 2,689 candidates.
+Qualifying tests began late in 2013 and continue in coming months, with a new batch of "Best Workers" to be honored next February out of an original pool of 2,689 candidates.

 "I've dreamed about this for a long time," said a restaurant owner from eastern France's Haute Savoie region on his third try for the award.
 "I'm doing it for my own personal satisfaction."